Crispy Baked Sesame Tofu

 - Heat over low heat for 3-5 minutes or until the sauce bubbles and thickens.

-- When the tofu and vegetables are done, toss the tofu with the sauce.
-Serve over rice or enjoy as is!
+- When the tofu is done, toss with the sauce.
+Garnish with sesame seeds if desired and serve over rice with steamed broccoli or enjoy as is!